ppeccin/WebMSX/doc/README.md

 |                        |         | MSX1  European (PAL 50Hz)   |  `MSX1E`
 |                        |         | MSX1  Japanese (NTSC 60Hz)  |  `MSX1J`

+It's possible to define additional Custom Machines, by loading an external Configuration File (`CONFIG_URL` parameter).
+Contact the author for details!

 ## Enabling Extensions

 The emulator supports several Extensions, or optional components that can be turned on/off.
 Some are in the form of expansion cartridges that can be inserted in either Slot 1 or 2.
 We use Presets to make configuring Extensions easier: